CycloneDX/cdxgen/docs/README.md

 podman system service -t 0 &
 ```

-#### **Generate OBoM**
+#### **Generate OBOM**

-You can use the `obom` command to generate an OBoM for a live system or a VM for compliance and vulnerability management purposes.
+You can use the `obom` command to generate an OBOM for a live system or a VM for compliance and vulnerability management purposes.
 Windows and Linux operating systems are supported in this mode.

 ```shell
 # obom is an alias for cdxgen -t os